Informative picture of a battery inside an Audi EV

 CATL High energy density, LFP batteries Expansion into machinery and shipping sectors; new Hungarian plant in 2025

-LG Energy Solution LFP, cell-to-pack (CTP) technology Shifting from growth to optimization; leveraging US IRA incentives
+LG Energy Solution LFP, cell-to-pack (CTP) technology Shifting from growth to optimization; using US IRA incentives

 BYD Fifth-generation DM hybrid, Blade Battery Focus on luxury and mainstream markets, expanding global manufacturing presence